Wood fuel keeps Dyrham Park's collections cool

 House and collections manager Eilidh Auckland said it was a huge relief to know plans were in place to protect the much-loved collection for future generations to enjoy.

-The old, Victorian boiler at the property only heats half of the mansion, and goes through 8,000 litres of oil every two weeks.
+It's great news for the environment too.
+The old boiler at the property only heats half of the mansion, and goes through 8,000 litres of oil every two weeks.
 That's four per cent of all the oil used by the National Trust across the UK.
 The new system will be powered by a clean, green biomass boiler that will have the capacity to heat the whole house.
 Instead of relying on oil it will run off locally-sourced woodchip.

 ‘The woodchip is a by-product of woodland management in the local area.
 It will be brought in from the South Gloucestershire countryside, just north of Dyrham Park,’ Eilidh said.